Audi Q6 e-tron and SQ6

 Electric, Petrol or Hybrid; Which Have The Better Residual Values?

+With all of that in mind it is little wonder that many buyers are looking at pre-owned vehicles as a more viable option when it comes to their next car, and with good reason.
 If you are looking at changing your car and are undecided as to whether you would like a combustion engine, a fully electric vehicle or a combination of the two in the form of a hybrid, how the demand is currently affecting residual values might be enough to sway your decision.
-Also, with the used car market slowly adjusting to the fall in demand and the return to normal supply following the pandemic, which markets are adjusting quicker than others.
+Also, with the used car market seeing the last remnants of adjusting to the fall in demand and the return to normal supply following the pandemic, which markets are adjusting quicker than others and becoming a more tempting prospect right now.

-Whilst many reports highlight a stall in the demand for fully electric car adoption, and in many cases a potential retraction, the price reductions on offer from almost all manufacturers for brand new electric cars means that they are at least more tempting than they once were.
-This in turn means that the residual values for many electric cars suffer more than comparable hybrid or combustion engine models, especially if the list price is far more than the equivalent vehicles.
+Whilst many reports highlight a stall in the demand for fully electric car adoption, and in some cases a potential retraction, the price reductions on offer from almost all manufacturers for brand new electric cars means that they are at least more tempting than they once were.
+Not only that but thanks to more affordable models now coming to the market, the traditional higher prices of EV’s are less of a factor than perhaps they once were.

 Electric, Petrol or Hybrid; Which Have The Better Residual Values? - Electric Car Parking

 According to popular car selling marketplace Auto Trader the temptation for those to make the change to fully electric motoring is growing, but not as quickly as many would expect it to.
 A large majority of combustion engine car drivers who haven’t yet made the switch remain adamant that they are unlikely to buy a fully electric car either anytime soon or at least until they have no choice in the matter.
-With many reluctant to change even after the combustion engine ban.
+With many reluctant to change even after the combustion engine ban has come into force.

 Electric, Petrol or Hybrid; Which Have The Better Residual Values? - Tesla Line Up